provocon/coremedia-build-docker/README.md

 # CoreMedia Build Image

-This repository provides an image for use with [podman][podman], Docker, and similar systems with the required tools to build [CoreMedia][coremedia] Content Cloud 11, Content Cloud 10, CMS-9, and CoreMedia Live Context 3 workspaces.
+This repository provides an image with the required tools to build [CoreMedia][coremedia] Content Cloud 11, Content Cloud 10, CMS-9, and CoreMedia Live Context 3 workspaces for use with [podman][podman], Docker, and similar systems.
 Supported platform versions range from 17nm to 23nm.

-Images started to be available for AMD64/x86_64 and ARM64/Aarch64 respectively.
+Images started to be available for AMD64/x86_64 and ARM64/Aarch64 with CMCC-11.

 Ready to use examples for some CI environments are also included.
 They are meant for unchanged integration with platform workspaces in their state without any customizations.
 Thus they should form a good starting point for real world projects.

-The home for the sources to create the image lives at [GitHub][github] with a mirror at [GitLab][gitlab].
+The home for the sources to create the image lives at [Codeberg][codeberg] with mirrors at [GitHub][github] and [GitLab][gitlab].

 ## Feedback